EricThomson/anaties/readme.md

 ## Notes
 ### What about wavelets?
-Wavelets require a subtle touch to get it right, and go against the plug-and-play spirit of this package, so I've gone with spectrograms for now.
-I may add wavelets at some point, but if you want to get started with wavelets in Python, I recommend http://ataspinar.com/2018/12/21/a-guide-for-using-the-wavelet-transform-in-machine-learning/
+I may add wavelets at some point for time-frequency analysis, but if you want to get started with wavelets in Python, I recommend http://ataspinar.com/2018/12/21/a-guide-for-using-the-wavelet-transform-in-machine-learning/

 ### Edge artifacts
-Handling edge artifacts can be tricky: for now I am using Gustaffson's method  as the default, though at some point might tinker with that.
+Handling edge artifacts can be tricky: currently I use Gustaffson's method as the default, though at some point might tinker with that.

 ## To do
+- Limit frequencies in fft and spectrogram.
+- smooth fft?
 - Add numerical tests with random seed set not just graphical eyeball tests.
+- Long-term: autodocs (sphinx?)
 - Long-term: Make audio player that shows location in waveform for spectrogram.

 ## Data sources